jostylr/mathpebbles/src/templates.md

     }

-This simulates the detail block for the non-detail stuff on the pages:
+This simulates the detail block for the non-detail stuff on the pages: (now not using the detail so using class section for non-plain, so just adding it).

-    .plain {
+    .top {
         padding-left: 1em;
         border: 1px solid var(--sl-color-gray-200);
         border-radius: 5px;
+        padding-right:1em;
     }

-    .plain + sl-details, sl-details + .plain, .plain + .plain {
+    .top + .top {
         margin-top: 5px;
     }